 Finnish citizenship for a child

-If you want to find out if a child has received Finnish citizenship based on his or her mother or father, you can request the Finnish Immigration Service to determine the child’s citizenship status.
+If you want to find out if a child has acquired Finnish citizenship by descent through the mother or father, you can request the Finnish Immigration Service to determine the child’s citizenship status.

 Parents who are foreign nationals

-A child who is born in Finland to parents who are foreign nationals may only in exceptional cases become a Finnish citizen based on his or her place of birth.
+A child who is born in Finland to parents who are foreign nationals may become a Finnish citizen based on his or her place of birth only in exceptional cases.